 - Shoulder Workout–He always began his shoulder workouts by warming up with dumbbell work.
 Shoulders are more prone to injuries, especially during powerlifting.
 Roelly exercised all shoulder areas from mild to complex to get an idyllic ‘capped shoulder look.’
 He performs Hammer Strength Shoulder Press, Reverse Pec Machine, Reverse Grip Barbell Raise, and Standing Cable Shrug.

 - Arm Workout–It needs a lot of patience, strength, and intensity to build arms like Roelly, the best in bodybuilding.
-He has a real knack for developing serious biceps and triceps.
-What is behind the veil?
-How did he develop such idealistic arms?
+However, he has a real knack for developing serious biceps and triceps.
+So what is behind the veil?
+How did he create such idealistic arms?
 His exercises include Standing EZ Bar Curl, Incline Dumbbell Curl, Bodyweight Triceps Dip, Close Grip Triceps Pushdown, and Single-Arm Dumbbell Triceps Extension.

 - Back Workout–Roelly’s characteristic feature, his thick muscular back, is one reason behind his success.
 He adopted a Lat-focused workout for his back, increasing thickness and size.
 Beginning with body-weight pull-ups, he prepares his muscles for heavier weights.
 He prefers some slight arm movements for steady muscle growth and back workouts.
 Some exercises include Single-Arm Lat Pulldown, Bodyweight Pullup, Wide Grip Lat Pulldown, and Dumbbell Row.